serin0837/word-list-app/README.md

 ## Description

-- Word Card is web application to help you memorize new words with different languages.
+- Word Card is a web application to help you memorize new words in different languages.

 - You can :
-  - Create your own word cards for new words which you want to memorize.
+  - Create your word cards for new words that you want to memorize.
-  - Delete your word cards that you have memorized.
+  - Delete the word cards that you have memorized.
   - Create word cards in different languages.

 ## Technologies

-- Front end: Responsive website built with React, Router and Google OAUth.
+- Front end: Responsive website built with React, Router and Google OAuth.

   - [🔗Live](https://word-card.netlify.app/)